gamingzhang/ece7123_mini_project/README.md

 ## Result

-For the model training results, see `mini-proj_ipynb`
+For the model training results, see `mini-proj_ipynb`.